Empire: Colonial empires

-The Sikh Empire (1799–1846) was established in the Punjab region of India.
-The empire collapsed when its founder, Ranjit Singh, died and its army fell to the British.
+In India, Britain confronted the Sikh Empire (1799–1849) in the Punjab region.
+Weakened by the death of its founder, Ranjit Singh, in 1839, the empire fell to the British after the Second Anglo-Sikh War in 1849.
 During the same period, the Maratha Empire (also known as the Maratha Confederacy) was a Hindu state located in present-day India.
 It existed from 1674 to 1818, and at its peak, the empire's territories covered much of Southern Asia.
 The empire was founded and consolidated by Shivaji.
 After the death of Mughal Emperor Aurangzeb, it expanded greatly under the rule of the Peshwas.
 In 1761, the Maratha army lost the Third Battle of Panipat, which halted the expansion of the empire.
 Later, the empire was divided into a confederacy of states which, in 1818, were lost to the British during the Anglo-Maratha wars.

-The French emperors Napoleon I and Napoleon III (See: Premier Empire, Second French Empire) each attempted establishing a western imperial hegemony centered in France.
-The French colonial empire constituted the overseas colonies, protectorates and mandate territories that came under French rule from the 16th century onward.
-A distinction is generally made between the "first colonial empire," that existed until 1814, and the "second colonial empire", which began with the conquest of Algiers in 1830.
-The second colonial empire came to an end after the decolonizations of Indochina (1954), Algeria (1962) and French Africa.
-At its apex, it was one of the largest empires in history; including metropolitan France, the total amount of land under French sovereignty reached 11,500,000 km2 (4,400,000 sq mi), with a population of 110 million people in 1939.
+France was a dominant empire possessing many colonies in various locations around the world.
+During Louis XIV's long reign, from 1643 to 1715, France was Europe's most populous, richest and powerful country.
+From the 16th to the 17th centuries, the First French colonial empire’s total area at its peak in 1680 was over 10 e6km2, the second largest empire in the world at the time behind only the Spanish Empire.
+It had many possessions around the world, mainly in the Americas, Asia and Africa.
+At its peak in 1750, French India had an area of 1.5 million km2 and a total population of 100 million people and was the most populous colony under French rule.
+The Napoleonic Empire (1804–1814) conquered much of the continental Europe.
+It ruled over 90 million people and was the leading world power of the time.
+In the 19th and 20th centuries, the colonial empire of France was the second largest in the world behind the British Empire.
+The French colonial empire extended over 13.5 e6km2 of land at its height in the 1920s and 1930s with a totaled population of 150 million people.
+Including metropolitan France, the total amount of land under French sovereignty reached 13.5 e6km2 at the time, which is 10.0% of the Earth's total land area.
+The total area of the French colonial empire, with the first (mainly in the Americas and Asia) and second (mainly in Africa and Asia), the French colonial empires combined, reached 24 e6km2, the second largest in the world (the first being the British Empire).

 The Empire of Brazil (1822–1889) was the only South American modern monarchy, established by the heir of the Portuguese Empire as an independent nation eventually became an emerging international power.
 The new country was huge but sparsely populated and ethnically diverse.
 In 1889 the monarchy was overthrown in a sudden coup d'état led by a clique of military leaders whose goal was the formation of a republic.

-The German Empire (1871–1918), another "heir to the Holy Roman Empire", arose in 1871.